mudiadamz/spring-kafka-request-reply/readme.md

   ![alt text](https://github.com/mudiadamz/spring-kafka-request-reply/blob/main/img/kafka-tool-my-topic-reply.jpg?raw=true)

 ## Blogs
-This is a project example from this blog : [Spring Kafka - how to use ReplyingKafkaTemplate send and reply synchronously](https://www.techgalery.com/2021/08/spring-kafka-how-to-use.html)
+This is a project example from this blog : [techgalery.com : Spring Kafka - how to use ReplyingKafkaTemplate send and reply synchronously](https://www.techgalery.com/2021/08/spring-kafka-how-to-use.html)